bsgelman/Windows-Hardening/README.md

 **WARNING**

-- Test the scripts out on a virtual machine BEFORE running them on your personal device since they harden your system to an extreme degree and it may become unusable for your needs
+- Test the scripts out on a virtual machine BEFORE running them on your personal device since they harden your system to an extreme degree and it may become unusable for your needs.
-- Make sure you read the *Harden\_Windows.ps1* script and are aware of the password that is applied to all users so that you can log back in
+- Make sure you read the `Harden_Windows.ps1` script and are aware of the password that is applied to all users so that you can log back in.
-- Make sure you know what each feature does before running
+- Make sure you know what each feature does before running.
-- *Purify\_Users.ps1* is NOT intended for use outside of the competition, since it reads from a README HTML document provided
+- `Purify_Users.ps1` is NOT intended for use outside of the competition, since it reads from a README HTML document provided.

 ### Prerequisites